-The Training and Inspections Unit is commanded by Lieutenant Nick Bowles.
+The Training and Inspections Unit is commanded by Lieutenant Justin Sanford.
 The Training and Inspections Unit is divided into the Training Unit and the Inspection Unit (more commonly known as the Internal Affairs Unit).

 The Training Unit is supervised by Sergeant T. Suits.
 The Training Unit is responsible for locating, coordinating and planning the training for all employees of the department.